 Guide to preparing your customised Family Trust Deed

-Where you engage us to prepare your Family Discretionary Trust Deed, the following information highlights the questions to be considered and answered when preparing the document:
+When we prepare your Family Discretionary Trust Deed, the following questions need to be answered:

 1. Name of the trust